greyjoeyzhou/audio_exp/README.md

 ## TODOs

+- pyo3 to bridge rust enum or struct to a python class
+- expriment more ndarray usage in rust side
+- more usage of rust generics

 - get simple usage sample for symphonia

 - experiment and decide how to do logging
-- expriment more ndarray usage in rust side
-- more usage of rust generics

-- pyo3 to bridge rust enum or struct to a python class
 - more memory manamgent and lifetime management in rust side

 - more usage samples for hound and symphonia
+- more usage samples for making use of candle to provision some AI based audio processing tools